-Quickly, before I recommend a specific color temperature for outdoor security lights or motion lights, let me briefly explain a few things:
+Quickly, before I recommend a specific color temperature for outdoor security lighting or outdoor motion lights, let me briefly explain a few things:

 Light is a electromagnetic wave – or a mixture of various wavelengths that our eyes can ‘see’.
 Actually it’s the rods and cones in our eyes that get the job done.
 More on that in a minute.

 Light itself is not colored.
 Light is simply electromagnetic waves of various wavelengths within the visible spectrum.
-The color is our brain’s translation/interpretation of those wavelengths.
+The color is our brain’s translation/interpretation of those wavelengths through our eyes.

 What is Color Temperature?

 Color temperature is a technical representation of the perceived color of light.
 The visible spectrum ranges from deep red (long wavelengths) shortening through yellow, green, blue, all the way to deep violet (short wavelengths).

 Color temperature is measured in degrees Kelvin (K).

 The Color Temperature Of Light Bulbs

 When you look at a package of LED light bulbs, among the specifications there will be a color temperature rating.

 The color, or hue, will range from a very soft yellow-red on up to a white, even bluish color hue.